Cyfrin/foundry-full-course-cu/how-to-answer-a-question.md

 # 1. Make sure the question follows the "how-to-ask-a-good-question" guide

-* If the question is poorly formatted and you know how to reformat it reformat it and ask them next time to format their code.
+* If the question is poorly formatted and you know how to reformat it, reformat it and ask them next time to format their code.

 * If the question is posted in the wrong place (like a theoretical question posted on Stack Overflow) kindly let them know that it's in the wrong place.